insysbio/dbs-package/README.md

 The package provides the extended facilities for DBSolveOptimum users.
 It has two main purposes: (1) the creation and analysis of DBsolveOptimum inputs and outputs for multiple simulations and statistical analysis, (2) the import/export DBSolveOptimum model and data files from/to different formats.

+DBSolveOptimum is a tool for construction and analysis of mathematical models of biological systems <http://insysbio.com/en/software/db-solve-optimum>

 ## Installation

 ###From binaries: